abeldebeer/chefling-di-java/README.md

 appContainer.addChild(moduleContainer);
 ```

+It is also possible to do the inverse: set the parent of a Container, using `setParent(Container)`.

+There's a helper method available for creating AND adding a Container child: `createChild()`.

 ### Testing the configuration

 Since dependencies are resolved at runtime, it can be useful to make sure your configuration is